 Figure~\ref{fig:rev_train_tunnels} presents a training history for a model targeting $m^2=-4$ and $\alpha=0$, demonstrating interesting behavior in the borderline regime between the two extremes discussed above.
-The model initially learns to sample from a unimodal distribution, which can be seen in Fig.~\ref{fig:rev_train_tunnels} in that $\vev{\overline{\phi}}_{\tilde{p}} \ne 0$ at early times.
-However, around epoch 15k the model begins to become sensitive to the other mode and at epoch $\approx 22000$, the model tunnels suddenly to a bimodal distribution with $\vev{\overline{\phi}}_{\tilde{p}} \approx 0$.
-The loss drops as this occurs, consistent with the bimodal distribution being the true minimum of the reverse KL divergence.
-Note that, unlike the previous cases, this training used (aggressive) gradient norm clipping; without it, the model stochastically tunnels between unimodal and bimodal before eventually settling into the bimodal distribution after $\approx (100-150) \times 10^3$ epochs.
+The model initially learns to sample from a unimodal distribution.
+However, around epoch 15k the model apparently begins to become sensitive to the other mode.
+At epoch $\approx 22000$, the model tunnels suddenly to a bimodal distribution with $\vev{\overline{\phi}}_{\tilde{p}} \approx 0$.
+The loss drops as this occurs, consistent with the bimodal distribution being the true minimum of the loss.
+Note that, unlike the previous cases, this training used (aggressive) gradient norm clipping; without it, the model stochastically tunnels between unimodal and bimodal before eventually settling into the bimodal distribution (after $\approx (100-150) \times 10^3$ epochs, in one example).

 For these simple systems, we find that for $\alpha=0$ and $-m^2 \le 4$, reverse KL self-training produces a bimodal distribution in a tractable amount of time with behavior like that of either Fig.~\ref{fig:rev_train_smooth} or \ref{fig:rev_train_tunnels}.
 Similarly, reverse KL training produces a bimodal distribution for all of the values of $\alpha$ we consider at fixed $m^2=-4$, likely because models could be trained for $m^2=-4$ and $\alpha=0$, and the other choices of $\alpha$ used here do not significantly perturb the modal structure.
 We have seen that we can (slightly) extend the reach of reverse KL self-training using tools like gradient norm clipping and decaying learning rates, so it may be possible to push further into the broken regime with improved training.